klauspost/compress/s2/README.md

 This means the index can be used without needing to seek to the end of the stream or for manually forwarding streams.
 See below.

+Finally, an existing S2/Snappy stream can be indexed using the `s2.IndexStream(r io.Reader)` function.

 ## Using Indexes

 To use indexes there is a `ReadSeeker(random bool, index []byte) (*ReadSeeker, error)` function available.